bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 What decisions do you face?
-    what school should i send my kids to whats should i cook for dinner
+    what school should i send my kids to? whats should i cook for dinner
     where should i invest money
     where is the best place to relocate to?